-In this section we compare experimental results with those of linear stability analysis.
-Looking at figure 15 one observes that the transition of the quantity $(\overline{u^2})^{1/2}$ (i.e. from close to open symbols) happens close to the marginal contour where linear growing modes appear according to linear stability analysis.
+In figure 17 we superimpose the experimental results of figure 16 on the stability diagram obtained with the linear stability analysis (figure 4).
+Experimental points which belong to the same line correspond to a series of observation at fixed Fr/Re ratio.
+Closed symbols and open symbols correspond to stable and unstable cases respectively, as in figure 16.
+One observes that the transition of the quantity $(\overline{u^2})^{1/2}$ (i.e. from close to open symbols) happens close to the marginal contour where linear growing modes appear according to linear stability analysis.
 This strongly supports the claim that we experimentally observe the signature of the instability predicted by the linear analysis.

 Below we compare the temporal behaviour of the observed instability with the linear analysis.
 Besides the growth rate, that precisely characterizes the instability onset, we want to discuss first what happens during the transient phase that necessarily comes with each experiment.
 This constitutes a difference with the linear analysis where the base flow is always constant, and may affect the estimation of the observed growth rate.
 In other words, one may wonder at which time since the beginning of an experiment the instability is expected to grow.
 The question becomes particularly relevant when considering that the expected growth rate is comparable with and even smaller than the viscous time.
-Also we want to rule out the possibility that the appearance of the unstable pattern is due rather to the transient profile of our flow, for example a non constant shear profile
+Also we want to rule out the possibility that the appearance of the unstable pattern is due rather to the transient profile of our flow, for example a non constant shear profile like that considered by Chen et al. (2016).
+The temporal diagram of figure 15 shows that the exponential growth starts at $t \sim T{\nu}/3$, which seems to be consistent with the